quinn-toolbox/gailbot/README.md

 **Usage Constraints**
 * Gailbot requires periodic monitoring of the command line output for responses to Gailbot's prompts/ any input that might be required.

 **NOTE: We do not, in any way, guarantee the accuracy of the trasnscripts generated from Gailbot.
-It is meant to generate prelimenary transcripts that can them be improved through manual input.**
+It is meant to generate prelimenary transcripts that can then be improved through manual input.**

 ##  Custom and Acoustic Language Models:
 Gailbot's Custom language model is meant to expand on Watson's existing word dictionary to transcribe specialized contexts.